New rules for Liverpool as virus cases in England quadruple

 In addition to local restrictions, Prime Minister Boris Johnson’s government last week banned social gatherings of more than six people and imposed a 10 p.m. curfew on bars and restaurants throughout England.

-Dr. David Strain of the British Medical Association, urged caution, as infection rates remain high among certain groups.
+Dr. David Strain of the British Medical Association urged caution, as infection rates remain high among certain groups.
 He noted that factors other than the government measures may be slowing the disease’s spread.

 “We should not be fooled into thinking that current government measures like the ‘rule of six’ – themselves confusing and inconsistent – are the silver bullet to defeating COVID-19,” Strain said.
 “Everyone in their daily life needs to be aware of the risks that this deadly virus still poses.”